Sai-Kartheek-Reddy/X-MuTeST/README.md

 ---

+## Abstract
+Hate speech detection on social media faces challenges in both accuracy and explainability, especially for underexplored Indic languages.
+We propose a novel explainability-guided training framework, X-MuTeST (eXplainable Multilingual haTe Speech deTection), for hate speech detection that combines high-level semantic reasoning from large language models (LLMs) with traditional attention-enhancing techniques.
+We extend this research to Hindi and Telugu alongside English by providing benchmark human-annotated rationales for each word to justify the assigned class label.
+The X-MuTeST explainability method computes the difference between the prediction probabilities of the original text and those of unigrams, bigrams, and trigrams.
+Final explanations are computed as the union between LLM explanations and X-MuTeST explanations.
+We show that leveraging human rationales during training enhances both classification performance and the model’s explainability.
+Moreover, combining human rationales with our explainability method to refine the model’s attention yields further improvements.
+We evaluate explainability using Plausibility metrics such as Token-F1 and IOU-F1, and Faithfulness metrics such as Comprehensiveness and Sufficiency.
+By focusing on under-resourced languages, our work advances hate speech detection across diverse linguistic contexts.
+Our dataset includes token-level rationale annotations for 6,004 Hindi, 4,492 Telugu, and 6,334 English samples.

+**⚠️ Warning: This dataset contains text that is offensive and hateful in nature.
+It is released only for research on hate speech and content moderation.
+The creators do not endorse any of the views expressed in the data.**

+---

 ## 🧠 About X-MuTeST

 **X-MuTeST** (e**X**plainable **M**ultilingual ha**Te** **S**peech de**T**ection) is a multilingual benchmark and framework designed for **explainable hate speech detection** across **Telugu, Hindi, and English**.